RajsJohal/eng99_DevOps/README.md

 Once the code is completed it is then executable
-The code is tested for bugs and errors before being handed to the operations team The operations deploy the code to a working environment
+The code is tested for bugs and errors before being handed to the operations team The operations deploy the code to a working environment Continuously monitored and sent back the planning phase to then work on ways to upgrade and update the software

 ## Development Env

 - Install Vagrant
+- install nginx
+- added a Vagrant file with commands to initialise a VM
+- Provided a IP address to the VM to be able to access VM through a web browser